pksrc/vebafn/python/sm-python-fn/README.md

       topic: "VmPoweredOffEvent"         # comma separated events that trigger this fn
 ```

-Step 3 - Login to the OpenFaaS gateway on vCenter Event Broker Appliance
+Step 3 - Login to the OpenFaaS gateway on VMware Event Broker Appliance

 ```
 export OPENFAAS_URL=https://veba-fqdn